RD-170: RD-171

 Building on the technology from the Energia's liquid fuel booster the Zenit was developed, which uses a RD-170 variant, the RD-171.
 While the RD-170 had nozzles which swiveled on two axes, the RD-171's nozzles only swivel on one axis.
 Models called the RD-172 and RD-173 were proposed, upgrades that would provide additional thrust, and the RD-173 proposal was finalized as the RD-171M upgrade in 2006.

 RD-171MV

-A modification of RD-171M being developed for the Irtysh rocket.
+A modification of RD-171M used on the Irtysh rocket.
 Unlike RD-171M it only uses Russian components and features a new control system.
 First test sample was manufactured in early 2019.

 Tests were reported to have been successfully completed in September 2021.
+The engine first launched in April 2026, with the first launch of the Soyuz 5 rocket.

 Dual-chamber derivative

 The RD-180 uses only two combustion chambers instead of the four of the RD-170.
 The RD-180 used on the Atlas V replaced the three engines used on early Atlas rockets with a single engine and achieved significant payload and performance gains.
 This engine had also been chosen to be the main propulsion system for the first stage of the now cancelled Russian Rus-M rocket.